tim-timman/fo4-papyrimations/README.md

-# fo4-papyrimations
+# Papyrimations
-A Fallout 4, Papyrus written animations library.
+A Papyrus written animations library for Fallout 4.

+Programmers should also be able to make things move!